 You are highly recommended to consult a professional in a local agency and/or institution.

 You may consult the Departmental Hotline Service under the Social Welfare Department (tel) 2343 2255 to explore available counselling services in the community.

-If you are looking for Clinical Psychology Services in the community, you may refer to the following lists offered by the Division of Clinical Psychology, The Hong Kong Psychological Society
+If you are looking for Clinical Psychology Services in the community, you may refer to the lists of Non-Government Organizations Clinical Psychologists and Private Practicing Clinical Psychologists on the website of Division of Clinical Psychology, The Hong Kong Psychological Society Ltd.

 It is voluntary for students to seek counselling services.
 Therefore, it is the students’ own choice and responsibility to make an appointment with our counsellors.

 If the student asks for your help to make an appointment, call us while the student is with you.
 You may also consider accompanying the student to come to our centre.
 If you are worried about a student who is ambivalent about seeking our services and you would like to facilitate his/her help-seeking, you can consult our Duty Counsellor for advice and special considerations.
 However, if the student is not ready to engage in the process, any forced counselling sessions will be infertile.
-Click to see what you can do.
+Refer to Support and Referral to see what you can do.l to see what you can do.